Dan Moor

 Dan Moor (born 24 July 1990) is a former Canadian rugby union player, who played Wing and Centre for the Canada national team.

-He played for the Toronto Arrows in Major League Rugby (MLR), joining from Yorkshire Carnegie.
+He played for the Toronto Arrows in Major League Rugby (MLR), serving as captain for two seasons.
+Moor joined the Arrows from Yorkshire Carnegie in the RFU Championship.
+Moor previously had English professional rugby experience through a trial with Premiership Rugby club Wasps RFC.